 NIGERIA’S NEGLECT OF SCIENCE RESEARCH SEES FOREIGNERS DOMINATE PATENT OWNERSHIP

-From 2016, 2017 and 2018, foreigners have accounted for about 80, 60, and 80 percent of the total patents granted in Nigeria.
 Nigeria’s low investment in scientific research has seen foreigners continue to dominate the country’s patent activities since 2011.
-The trend is unlikely to change given that the country’s entire budget of N157 billion for the Ministry of Science and Technology is still below the average spend on research by countries in Africa.
+The trend is unlikely to change given that the country’s entire budget of N157 Billion for the Ministry of Science and Technology is still below the average spend on research by countries in Africa.

 It also means Nigerians with aspirations for scientific research and innovations that are patentable will not get the support they need any time soon.
 In the past, this lack of support has contributed to Nigerians moving to countries with robust support for scientific research activities leaving the home field for foreigners who can fund their own research.

-The foreigners – referred to as ‘non-residents,’ in a World Intellectual Property Organisation (WIPO) data, received 686, 300, and 642 patent grants in 2016, 2017, and 2018, respectively, compared to residents that got 200, 252 and 200 in the same period.
+From 2016, 2017, and 2018, foreigners have accounted for about 80, 60, and 80 percent of the total patents granted in Nigeria.
+The foreigners – referred to as ‘non-residents,’ in a World Intellectual Property Organisation (WIPO) data, received 686, 300, and 642 patent grants in 2016, 2017, and 2018, respectively, compared to residents that got 200, 252, and 200 in the same period.
 Diaspora contribution to patent activities is not significant compared to peers like South Africa and Kenya.
-For instance, patent grants to diaspora Nigerians within the period were at 2, 11 and 5, whereas South Africa recorded 835, 992 and 862.